-Wall Street Journal’s annual survey of CEO salaries is out in the US, and Apple’s new boss, Tim Cook capped the maximum benefits.
+Wall Street Journal’s annual survey of CEO salaries is out in the US, and Apple’s new boss, Tim Cook, capped the maximum benefits.
 His package for 2011 consisted of $378 million in 2011, which also includes the one million shares he picked up in August.
-His base salary is $900,000, along with annual incentives and is said it be a $1 higher than that earned by Steve Jobs.
-However considering the worldwide craze for Apple products Mr Cooks salary is going anywhere but up.
+His base salary is $900,000, along with annual incentives, and is said it be $1 higher than that earned by Steve Jobs.
+However, considering Apple products’ worldwide craze, Mr. Cook’s salary is going anywhere but up.

-The cream of the list saw a lot of tech flavours as Oracle’s Larry Ellison, ($76 million), CBS CEO Les Moonves ($69.3 million), J.C.
+The cream of the list saw a lot of tech flavors as Oracle’s Larry Ellison ($76 million), CBS CEO Les Moonves ($69.3 million), J.C.
 Penny chief executive Ron Johnson (formerly of Apple) ($53.6 million), and Motorola Mobility CEO Sanjay Jha ($46.6 million) round up the top five.